 I’m not going out.
 Are you?
 No?
 Well, then.
 Let’s stay in and enjoy St. Patrick’s Day at home.
-We’ve got food (shepherd’s pie or Irish stew), drink (Guinness comes in bottles now in case you haven’t heard).
+We’ve got food (shepherd’s pie or Irish stew), drink (Guinness comes in bottles now in case you haven’t heard and you can find Barry’s Tea almost everywhere now–except Far West Texas, apparently!).
 I’m offering a bit of entertainment below.
 I wish I could toast you all in person and pinch everyone not wearing the green, but alas.
 Maybe next year!

 And if you want to say “Happy St. Patrick’s Day” in Irish Gaelic, check out this article from Irish Central.
 You will learn a few more phrases as well!

 Poetry and Music: Gabriel Byrne and Martin Hayes